Windbeutel with strawberries

 French baguette

-French Baguette (no knead)
+Authentic French Baguette (no knead)

 Potato gratin

-Gratin Dauphinois, a creamy Potato casserole
+Gratin Dauphinois, a French Potato Casserole

 I remember my mother making her smooth gravy, she’d always put so much time, love and devotion into her delicious meals.
 This method and basic recipe below is called in German “Einbrenne” or in French “Roux”